christophberger/start/README.md

 $ export GOTRANSLATE_VOICE = Sepp
 ```

-Define the global variables in your code, just as you would do with the flag or (as in the below example) [pflag](https://github.com/ogier/pflag) packages:
+Define the global variables in your code, just as you would do with the [pflag](https://github.com/ogier/pflag) package:

 ```go
 tl := flag.StringP("targetlang", "t", "danish", "The language to translate into")